mfinelli/arch-install/ubuntu/roles/base/README.md

 ## https repositories

-This role also installs `apt-transport-https` and switches all of the mirrors to use HTTPS (using `mirrors.kernel.org`).
+This role switches all of the mirrors to use HTTPS (using `mirrors.kernel.org`).

 ## dns over tls